palewire/first-python-notebook/docs/index.rst

     2+2

 There.
-You've just written your first Python code.
-You've entered two integers (the 2's) and added them together using the plus sign operator.
+You have just written your first Python code.
+You have entered two integers and added them together using the plus sign operator.
 Not so bad, right?

-Now's the time for us to get our hands on some real data and get some real work done.
+Now it is the time for us to get our hands on some real data and get some real work done.
 To do that, we need some real tools.

 Act 2: Hello pandas